 It’s easy for your social posts to take on a generic feel, regardless of what kind of content you’re including, if you take a paint-by-numbers approach.
 When you use each one in an intelligent way, however – with an eye toward engagement, not strict promotion – you’ll find contacts and followers are open to hearing you out.

 On a closing note, I'd like to challenge you to get to know your audience for each social network.
-Feel free to use my free Persona Tool, and run it multiple times for each platform.
+Feel free to check out our free digital Marketing Resources.
 You may be surprised what you discover.